bkromhout/realm-recyclerview-lite/README.md

 You should also notice that nowhere in this code, be it the `onMove` method above or the methods in `ItemDragHelper`, do we call *any* of the `notify*Changed` methods.
 This is intended, because `RealmBasedRecyclerViewAdapter` handles making the correct calls for you when it detects the changes you've made to your data (it relies on a `RealmChangeListener` to get these notifications, and if you wish to see how it decides which of the `notify*Changed` methods to call, take a look at the [`RealmBasedRecyclerViewAdapter` class][RealmBasedRecyclerViewAdapter Class]).

 <a name="long-click-drag-trigger"/>
-#### Long Click as the Drag Trigger
+### Long Click as the Drag Trigger
-In the example above I showed you how you could set up your `onBindViewHolder` method so that long clicking a view would trigger the start of a drag.
+In the example above I showed you how you could set up your `onBindViewHolder` method so that grabbing a specific view on your item (the drag handle) would initiate a drag.

-If your use case is actually that simple, you can take a bit of a shortcut and get the *exact same functionality*.
+While that's great, we also have the option automatically initiating a drag when an item is long clicked; and for some use cases that's really all we need.

-We can either:
+To enable this functionality, we can either:
 * Add the `longClickTriggersDrag` attribute to our layout:
 ```xml
 <com.bkromhout.rrvl.RealmRecyclerView